dracir9/3DPrinterScreen/README.md

-# TouchController
+# Print Screen
-ESP32 based touch screen 3d printer controller
+Print Screen is a 3d printer controller project based arround ESP32.
+The purpose of this project is to add wireless connectivity to the printer and simplify its operation through LCD and touchscreen interfaces.

 **_Early development_**